Medically reviewed by Drugs.com. Last updated on Feb 2, 2021.

 In addition to open angle and angle closure glaucoma, there are rarer forms of the illness.
 They may be related to eye defects that develop before birth (congenital glaucoma) or to eye injuries, eye tumors or medical problems such as diabetes.
 In some cases, medications, such as corticosteroids, also can trigger glaucoma.

 Glaucoma is a leading cause of blindness in the United States.
-It currently affects as many as 2.5 million Americans.
 Up to half of people with glaucoma don't know that they have the condition.
 Glaucoma tends to run in families.
 It is five times more common in African-Americans than in Caucasians.
 The risk of glaucoma also increases with age in people of all ethnic backgrounds.

 Although open angle glaucoma and acute glaucoma both cause blindness, their symptoms are very different.